51Degrees/ip-intelligence-cxx/README.md

 ### Data file

-In order to perform IP intelligence, you will need to use a 51Degrees data file.
-To obtain an IP intelligence data file see the [51Degrees website](https://51degrees.com/pricing).
+In order to perform IP intelligence, you will need to obtain a 51Degrees data file.
+Lite data file can be obtained for free as specified in the [`ip-intelligence-data/README`](https://github.com/51Degrees/ip-intelligence-data/).
+To obtain an Enterprise data file please [contact us](https://51degrees.com/contact-us).

-By default, the data file will need to be placed in the 'ip-intelligence-data' sub-folder for the tests and the on-premise examples to work.
+By default, the downloaded data file has to be placed in the 'ip-intelligence-data' sub-folder of this repo for the tests and examples to work.

-See `ip-intelligence-data/README` ([local](./ip-intelligence-data/README) / [GitHub](https://github.com/51Degrees/ip-intelligence-data/)) on how to pull and/or generate necessary files.

 ### Fetching sub-modules